christyne/xmrto-api-docs/docs/source/index.rst

-            XMR.TO_ provides an API that enables developers to use the service in programs, apps, scripts etc. This API therefore allows developers to integrate an option to pay any bitcoin address in their product, for example, in a monero wallet service.
+            XMR.TO_ provides an API that enables developers to use the service in programs, apps, scripts etc. This API therefore allows developers to integrate an option to pay any bitcoin address in their product, for example, in a Monero wallet service.
-            The API is a REST-like API using `JSON` as dataformat.
-It is available anonymously and does not require identification or authentification.
+            The API is a REST-like API using `JSON` as data format.
+It is available anonymously and does not require identification or authentication.
             This document describes this API and gives examples of its usage.

 .. meta::